A piece of Manchester History

 At first, the friars stayed with Father Peter Cardinal in Fairfield, just down the road from Gorton.
 They started their work there as the Catholic Mission in Gorton on 1 December 1861.
 It was an important day in the Christian calendar, the first Sunday of Advent.

 Father Peter invited the friars to the parish because there were 400 Catholic parishioners and no priest to serve them.

-He had recently built a chapel that was also used as a school on Gorton Lane.
+He had recently built a chapel that was also used as a school on Gorton Lane (then called Gorton Old Road).
 Built in a cruciform (cross) shape, it stood at the far end of what is now the car park.

 On Christmas Day 1861, the friars held their first Mass for the Catholic people of Gorton at the chapel school.